SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 **Notify of submissions by creating requests**: Select this option to create a request for every form that is submitted.
 Enter a title and select the category and priority for the request.
 Submitted forms will be available under **Requests** in SuperOffice Service and in the **Request** section tab in the **Company** and **Contact** screens in SuperOffice CRM.

-**How should a form submission be processed?** Here you can define if the submitted forms should be processed automatically or not.
+**How should a form submission be processed?** Here you can define whether the submitted forms should be processed automatically.

 * **Automatically process all submissions.
 Create new contact if no match found**: All form submissions are processed automatically.
 There will no notifications of submitted forms.
 * **Manually if submitter is unknown.
 Automatically if submitter is known**: If the email address submitted in the form matches an email address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.
 You will receive a notification (![icon][img11]).
 See [Process form submissions][6].